 My journey didn’t end there, however.
 Around the same time, I made another life-altering discovery.
 It was this: That Jesus Christ is the embodiment of all Divine things.
 My eyes were opened to see that Jesus Christ is Salvation.
 Jesus Christ is the Power of God.
 Jesus Christ is Holiness.
 Jesus Christ is Doctrine.
 Jesus Christ is the living incarnation of everything that is spiritual.

 You can chase spiritual things until you are blue in the face.
-And there will always be some Christian who is peddling a new “it” or a “thing” upon which to center your life.
+Whether it be God’s power, miracles, healing, church planting, church reproduction, discipleship, evangelism, Bible study, etc. There will always be some Christian who is peddling a new “it” or a “thing” upon which to center your life.
 Warning: If you buy into it, you will most certainly miss Him.

 When I realized that Christ was everything in the Christian life and that the Father had put all spiritual things into Him, it radically changed my life.
 Gone were the days where I sought “things.”
 Gone were the days where I chased after Christian truths, doctrines, and theologies.
 A new chapter had opened where I began to seek Christ Himself.
 I sought to be drowned in the face of the knowledge of my Lord.
 For I discovered that in Him exists everything that I needed.